 Identifies you as the owner of your securities and should be stored securely.

 An instruction to a broker to buy or sell a security at a specified price or better.

 A company which has agreed to abide by ASX Listing Rules so that its shares can be bought and sold on ASX.

 The current price of a share.

-A snapshot of the demand and supply or the liquidity of a particular share.
+A snapshot of the bids and offers on a particular share.
+This can indicate the liquidity of share.